 Neither Xiuying nor Henry appeared at court.
 The immigration judge, believing that notice had been properly served on her at Henry’s address, ordered Xiuying to be deported in absentia for not showing up to challenge the charges.

 Henry did not inform Xiuying about her hearing.
 In fact, Henry was in the Philippines when the notice arrived in the mail.
 He did not return to the U.S. until about four weeks after the date of Xiuying’s hearing.
 When he finally saw the notice, he threw it away and never bothered to tell her.

 Administrative Closure Necessary For Adjustment Of Status

-Armed with this information, Carlos contacted the ICE government lawyer who had handled Xiuying’s hearing at immigration court.
-She noted that she would agree to a joint motion to reopen only if Carlos could prove Xiuying had strong grounds to win a green card without her ex-husband.
+Armed with this information, Carlos contacted the ICE government lawyer who had handled Xiuying’s hearing.
+She noted that she would agree to a joint immigration court motion to reopen only if Carlos could prove Xiuying had strong grounds to win a green card without her ex-husband.